andregn26/GrooveGenius/README.md

 - **JavaScript**: The backbone of web development, used for adding interactivity and functionality.
 - **HTML**: The standard markup language for creating web pages.
 - **Tailwind CSS**: A utility-first CSS framework for rapid and responsive web development.
+- **Daisy UI**: Component library for Tailwind CSS.
+- **React Hot Toast**: Package for creating notification components.
 - **Git and GitHub**: Version control and collaborative platform for code management.
 - **Spotify API**: Integrating Spotify's API to access the vast music library and manage playlists.

 ## Features

-Playlistify offers the following features:
+GeniusGroove offers the following features:

 - **Spotify Integration**: Seamlessly connect to your Spotify account to access your playlists, discover new music, and manage your tracks.
 - **Search and Explore**: Search for songs, albums, and artists within Spotify's extensive catalog.